-Amy McPherson, PhD, Scientist in the Bloorview Research Institute at the Holland Bloorview Kids Rehabilitation Hospital, responds:
+We asked Amy McPherson, PhD, Scientist in the Bloorview Research Institute at the Holland Bloorview Kids Rehabilitation Hospital, for tips.

-Are there any physical activities your son is already doing?
-What does he enjoy most about those activities?
+Are there any physical activities your child is already doing?
+What do they enjoy most about those activities?
 Understanding what is meaningful and enjoyable to your child will help identify activities that will make (and keep) him motivated.

 Nutrition likewise plays an important role in your child’s weight.
 Encouraging kids to try a new healthy food for a set time can spark an interest in healthy eating and build curiosity in healthy foods.
 Involve them in decision-making to increase their feelings of control and independence.